-Both BPP University College and BPP Professional Education aim to make its websites accessible and usable for people of all abilities and disabilities, including older audiences, and those with visual, hearing, cognitive or motor impairments.
+Both BPP University and BPP Professional Education aim to make its websites accessible and usable for people of all abilities and disabilities, including older audiences, and those with visual, hearing, cognitive or motor impairments.

 Many people use assistive technologies to allow them to view websites in easier-to-read colours, with larger fonts or as spoken text, or to navigate around a site using the keyboard only.